hyperweb-io/dev-utils/packages/komoji/README.md

 ## Why komoji?

-komoji is your friendly companion for working with naming conventions.
+Named after the Japanese word 小文字 (komoji, "lowercase letters"), komoji is your friendly companion for working with naming conventions.
 It's tiny, focused, and does one thing exceptionally well: transforming strings between different cases with zero dependencies.

 Perfect for:
 - 🔄 Converting API responses to JavaScript conventions